Apply For A Bridging Loan

 How long does the application process take?

+The application process can take anywhere from 3 days to 3 weeks.
 This is one of the main benefits of taking out a bridging loan – they can complete very quickly.
-It’s common to see an application complete within 14 days of being received by the lender.

 In some cases, there is a choice to be made between cost and speed of completion.
 Some of the cheapest lenders have stricter underwriting processes and may take a little longer.